Rachel Wammack is a modern-day take on an old-school discovery.

 “I’m the friend who is going to say, ‘Let’s talk about this.
 Whatever’s going on in your life, let’s unpack it.’
 So, I’m not really afraid to be honest and get down to business.
 The matters of the heart, I believe, are the most important things in the world, and I think a lot of people disregard that – and their own hearts.
 I’ve been in a place like that before, where I was hurting so much that I was numb and uncomfortable, but I would always tell myself to unpack my heart and be honest with myself.
 It’s very freeing.”

-Wammack continues to put a microscope on those human emotions with the release of hew new single, “Enough.”
-She co-wrote the celebratory track with Laura Veltz and Sam Ellis as she mixes her personal and artistic growth alongside the “empowered posture” (NPR) which first caught the attention of fans and critics.
-As the single reflects a new chapter for Wammack, who recently became engaged to her long time boyfriend, she continues to steadily forge her own path in the genre by showcasing “contemporary Country in ways that should prove amenable to radio” (Entertainment Weekly).
+Wammack continues to put a microscope on those human emotions as she mixes her personal and artistic growth alongside an “empowered posture” (NPR), which first caught the attention of fans and critics.
+She recently wed her long-time boyfriend, Noah Purcell, and she continues to steadily forge her own path in the genre by showcasing “contemporary country in ways that should prove amenable to radio” (Entertainment Weekly).

 She believes that careers are built on songs that last by touching that emotional core: “I’m so blessed that I get to turn messy things into really beautiful things,” she said.